 Downloadable fonts are those fonts which are copied (downloaded) from computers to a printers for use in subsequent printing.

 The downloadable fonts are also called 'soft fonts'. (please note the space between 'soft' and 'fonts'.)
 As Hewlett-Packard's PCL is a very popular 'printer control language', most of the 'soft fonts' are 'HP PCL soft fonts'.

-Now-a-days of printers which do not support 'soft fonts'.
-In that case computers send text as bitmaps/pictures.
+In case of printers which do not support 'soft fonts', computers send text as bitmaps/pictures.

-Now-a-days OpenType (enhanced TrueType) is being preferred for complex scripts.
+Now-a-days OpenType (enhanced TrueType) or AAT is being preferred for complex scripts.
 OpenType (and AAT) demand advanced rendering services (for rich typography) which are not available in printers!